Registering Natural Regeneration in the ETS

 The Kotuku site is one of Meridian Energy's’ Forever Forest Projects, part of their Forever Forest Programme.
 Prior to Meridian purchasing this site, it was occupied with exotic forest and harvested in 2013 & 2014.
 It has very good access—a public road on two sides and a good track through the centre, easy topography, and an ideal aspect for carbon farming.
 Following the harvesting of the exotic forest, the site was invaded with gorse.
 However, some remnants of pre-1990 Indigenous tree species were on the site.
 Those remnants of forests worked as seed sources.
 The presence of native forest patches nearby is significant for diverse and abundant seedling establishment.

 The journey of doing vegetation assessment was thrilling and will remain unforgettable.
 I designed a vegetation assessment methodology based on a 2015-16 aerial photograph that was the latest available.
 From the aerial photograph, the site looked like grassland and was accessible.
 My first attempt to do the vegetation assessment was in 2022.
 I went to the site with two other colleagues, but when I entered the site, the site was different.
-It was full of gorse and waterlogged everywhere; there was rain the day before my assessment.
+It was full of gorse and waterlogged everywhere (Figure 1 & 2); there was rain the day before my assessment.
 I tried to reach the waypoints from the different corners of the site I designed for the assessment, but I was hardly successful in reaching those waypoints.
 After a day of trying to reach the single waypoint, our team called off the assessment.

-Gorse at site (1)
+Figure 1.
+Gorse at site

-Gorse at site (2)
+Figure 2.
+Gorse at site

+Figure 3.
 Wineberry regeneration

+Figure 4.
 Wineberry regeneration

 I allocated 148 waypoints systematically and went to the site with another colleague who is skilled at running a power chain saw.
 This was my third attempt to conduct a vegetation assessment.
 We reached the first waypoint, cutting the gorse to the waypoints according to our plan.
 It took us almost 1 hour to reach the WP; we became very scratched up and exhausted.
 We assessed the native tree species on the WP.
 To go to the next WP, we had to get out of the first WP, but even though we had a GPS device, we were completely exhausted using a power chain saw and making a way to get out.
 We attempted to assess more sample points, but it was impossible to assess systematically allocated WP on the site full of gorse.
 We returned to the hotel and decided to redesign the sampling plan, which is statically correct and acceptable to the Ministry for Primary Industries.

 Altogether, 268 waypoints were planned for the property.
 However, due to further inaccessibility challenges, only 163 waypoints were measured near newly formed tracks at the site.
 The waypoints were laid down at 10 m from the tracks.
 Based on the assessment of 163 WP, I prepared a vegetation assessment report, and 115 ha of forest area was submitted to the MPI for registration under NZETS.
 Other supporting documents, such as vegetation photographs of WPs and drone imagery, were also provided to the MPI.
 Recently, MPI informed us that the entire 115 ha of regenerating land is approved and registered under the NZETS.
-Figure 3 shows some of the photographs taken at the WPs.
+Figure 5 & 6 show some of the photographs taken at the WPs.

 This exercise demonstrated that even though the vegetation assessment requires much effort and cost, it provides strong evidence for registering naturally regenerating land when natural regeneration is not visible on aerial imagery or if the age of the forest cannot be determined by aerial imagery.